 Vonn commuted to Vail for a couple of years before the Kildow family moved to Vail in the late Nineties.
 En route to the World Cup, she excelled at every level – Junior Olympics, Trofeo Topolino, Whistler Cup (kids 11-14), Junior Worlds, NorAms and Europa Cup.

 Alpine Program Director

-Brad Wall comes to SSCV from Burke Mountain Academy, where he spent the past four years as Athletic Director.
-During Brad’s time at Burke, he led an overhaul of their alpine program which culminated in the academy’s recognition by U.S. Ski and Snowboard as the Alpine Club of the Year in 2019 and 2020.
+Brad comes to SSCV from Burke Mountain Academy, where he spent four years as Athletic Director.
+During Brad’s time at Burke, he led an overhaul of their Alpine program which culminated in the academy’s recognition by U.S. Ski and Snowboard as the Alpine Club of the Year in 2019 and 2020.

 Brad graduated from Dartmouth College and was a member of the Australian Ski Team from 1997-2006.
 He represented Australia in two Olympic Winter Games and three FIS World Championships.
 During his time at Dartmouth, he won an individual NCAA slalom title and was runner up in the giant slalom in the same year.

 Following his athletic career, Brad returned to his alma mater of Burke Mountain Academy, where he coached FIS boys from 2006-2009.
 He then headed back to Australia and assumed the role of Alpine Director for Ski and Snowboard Australia, which he held for seven years.
 He was the Alpine Performance Manager for the Australian Olympic Committee at the Olympic Winter Games in Sochi during that time.
 Brad also led the Australian Team for three FIS World Ski Championships campaigns.

 Brad is grateful for an opportunity to be part of the SSCV community and SSCV’s experienced coaching team.
 He enjoys working with athletes and their families to help athletes achieve their best with a training environment he believes is second to none.